-Master’s degree in Deaf Education, Deaf Studies or American Sign Language (ASL) or Master’s degree with 18 graduate hours ASL-related course work.Preferred Qualifications
+- Master’s degree in Deaf Education, or Deaf Studies, or American Sign Language (ASL), or Education in Curriculum and Instruction with a BS in Professions in Deafness (or a related field), or another Master’s degree with 18 graduate credits of ASL-related course work completed by August 1, 2023.

-Review of applications will begin June 29, 2020 and continue until the position is filled.
+Review of applications will begin on May 15, 2023, and continue until the position is filled.
 UNC Greensboro is an equal opportunity/affirmative action employer.
 Applicants of all diverse populations are encouraged to apply.
+Recruitment Range:

 Applicants are asked to provide the names and email addresses of at least three (3) contacts in the References section of the electronic application.
 These contacts will be solicited by the SpartanTalent system via email, and they will be asked to provide a confidential Letter of Reference/ Recommendation on behalf of the applicant.
 This will occur as soon as the applicant successfully submits the application and receives a confirmation number from the SpartanTalent system.
 This is the applicant’s only notification that the electronic references in the reference section are being notified when the application is submitted.

 Candidates can also submit email addresses generated by Interfolio to have individual letters submitted to the SpartanTalent system.
 Instructions for the Interfolio Online Application delivery service can be found here: https://apo.ucsc.edu/docs/dossier.pdf.